Variational Learning for Unsupervised Knowledge Grounded Dialogs: Experiments

+In addition, it is also possible that the RAG model is memorizing and overfitting on this dataset.
+For instance, see gains in penalized BLEU scores (BP-1 and BP-4) of RAG and VRAG over DPR in OR-QuAC and DSTC9 datasets in Table \ref{table:all} -- the relative gain of VRAG (over RAG) is significantly higher.
+This suggests that VRAG model is more likely to generate the response using the correct document and not by merely memorize on a given domain.

+{\bf Alternative approximations for Variational Training: } In Table \ref{table:recall-all} we see that the recall scores of pre-VM model are much worse than our VRAG model.
+This observation validates our hypothesis that, because the retrieved samples are not improved during training, the prior and posterior distributions in pre-VM end up focusing only on the few (potentially incorrect) initially-retrieved documents.
+This is especially problematic if the initial recall is low.
+As training progresses, this may worsen the distributions over the initial model (eg: see DSTC9 recall scores for DPR and pre-VM in Table \ref{table:recall-all}) because the correct document isn't present in the retrieved sample, thus giving it an incorrect signal.

-From Table \ref{table:all} we find that in almost all cases, using top-5 decoding to generate responses performs better than using the single (best scored) document to generate responses.
-This indicates that both RAG and VRAG are to able to incorporate information from the correct document even if it is not returned as the top-ranked document.
-Lastly, as mentioned previously, VRAG performs better than RAG when using, both, top-1 and top-5 decoding.
+{\bf Effect of Top-5 Decoding:} From Table \ref{table:all} we find that in almost all cases, using top-5 decoding to generate responses performs better than using the single (best scored) document to generate responses.
+This indicates that models are to able to incorporate information from the correct document even if it is not returned as the top-ranked document.